 Nutribullet seems to have ruled the majority of the market recently being a commercially pleasing mini blender that does deliver and it delivers very well.
 The popularity of the Nutribullet has inspired other manufacturers to launch similar products.
-The Nutri Ninja (lowest price) is a good rival to the Nutribullet.
+The Nutri Ninja (shop now) is a good rival to the Nutribullet.

 Both machines are very good and very powerful in what they do.
 They have affordable price points and both will work towards giving you a healthier diet (depending, of course, on what you put inside it!).

 For the money you pay you do get more power with the Ninja, by a whole 400 watts.
 This is a fair amount more muscle to crush your veggies, frozen foods, ice and whatever else you decides to put in there!

 The blades of The Nutri Ninja are clearly more “dangerous” looking In that they are less flat compared to The Bullet.
 Which is a good thing as it will do more damage when blending your food In less time.